-Above-market lease assets are recognized during business combinations when the present value of market rate rental cash flows over the term of a lease is less than the present value of the contractual in-place rental cash flows.
-Accumulated amortization on above-market lease assets was \$1.7 million and \$0.9 million as of June 30, 2018 and December 31, 2017, respectively.
-The amortization of above-market lease assets decreased "Ground and other lease income" in the Company's consolidated statements of operations by \$0.5 million and \$0.8 million for the three and six months ended June 30, 2018, respectively.
-The amortization of above-market lease assets decreased "Ground and other lease income" in the Company's consolidated statements of operations by \$0.3 million for the period from April 14, 2017 to June 30, 2017.
+- Above-market lease assets are recognized during business combinations and asset acquisitions when the present value of market rate rental cash flows over the term of a lease is less than the present value of the contractual in-place rental cash flows.
+Accumulated amortization on above-market lease assets was \$2.3 million and \$0.9 million as of September 30, 2018 and December 31, 2017, respectively.
+The amortization of above-market lease assets decreased "Ground and other lease income" in the Company's consolidated statements of operations by \$0.6 million and \$1.4 million for the three and nine months ended September 30, 2018, respectively.
+The amortization of above-market lease assets decreased "Ground and other lease income" in the Company's consolidated statements of operations by \$0.3 million and \$0.6 million for the three months ended September 30, 2017 and the period from April 14, 2017 to September 30, 2017, respectively.
 Above-market lease assets are amortized over the term of the leases.
-The Company recorded \$56.8 million of above-market lease assets in connection with seven Ground Leases entered into during the six months ended June 30, 2018.

-In-place lease assets are recognized during business combinations and are estimated based on the value associated with the costs avoided in originating leases comparable to the acquired in-place leases as well as the value associated with lost rental revenue during the assumed lease-up period.
-Accumulated amortization on in-place lease assets was \$3.7 million and \$2.2 million as of June 30, 2018 and December 31, 2017, respectively.
-The amortization expense for in-place leases was \$0.8 million and \$1.5 million for the three and six months ended June 30, 2018, respectively.
-The amortization expense for in-place leases was \$0.6 million for the period from April 14, 2017 to June 30, 2017.
+The Company recorded \$79.2 million of above-market lease assets in connection with 10 Ground Leases entered into during the nine months ended September 30, 2018. - In-place lease assets are recognized during business combinations and asset acquisitions and are estimated based on the value associated with the costs avoided in originating leases comparable to the acquired in-place leases as well as the value associated with lost rental revenue during the assumed lease-up period.
+Accumulated amortization on in-place lease assets was \$4.5 million and \$2.2 million as of September 30, 2018 and December 31, 2017, respectively.
+The amortization expense for in-place leases was \$0.8 million and \$2.3 million and \$2.3 million for the three and nine months ended September 30, 2018, respectively.
+The amortization expense for in-place leases was \$0.8 million for the three months ended September 30, 2017 and the period from April 14, 2017 to September 30, 2017, respectively.
 These amounts are included in "Depreciation and amortization" in the Company's consolidated statements of operations.
-In-place lease assets are amortized over the term of the leases.

-Below-market lease asset, net resulted from the acquisition of the Initial Portfolio and relates to a property that is majority-owned by a third party and is ground leased to the Company.
+In-place lease assets are amortized over the term of the leases. - (3) Below-market lease asset, net resulted from the acquisition of the Initial Portfolio and relates to a property that is majority-owned by a third party and is ground leased to the Company.
 The Company is obligated to pay the owner of the property \$0.4 million, subject to adjustment for changes in the CPI, per year through 2044; however, the Company's tenant at the property pays this expense directly under the terms of a master lease.
-Accumulated amortization on the below-market lease asset was \$1.2 million and \$0.7 million as of June 30, 2018 and December 31, 2017, respectively.
-The amortization expense for the Company's below-market lease asset was \$0.2 million for the period from April 14, 2017 to June 30, 2017.
+Accumulated amortization on the below-market lease asset was \$1.4 million and \$0.7 million as of September 30, 2018 and December 31, 2017, respectively.
+The amortization expense for the Company's below-market lease asset was \$0.2 million and \$0.7 million for the three and nine months ended September 30, 2018, respectively.
+The amortization expense for the Company's below-market lease asset was \$0.2 million for the three months ended September 30, 2017 and the period from April 14, 2017 to September 30, 2017, respectively.
 These amounts are included in "Real estate expense" in the Company's consolidated statements of operations.
 The below-market lease asset is amortized over the term of the lease.